 How do you train a dog with separation anxiety?

-Resist the urge to have your pup at your side 24/7 when you first bring your dog home.
+Easing your dog’s anxiety starts with gently teaching them they can be OK on their own.
+Encourage independence from a young age, and resist the urge to have your pup at your side 24/7 when you first bring your dog home.

 Start small.
 Leave the room and close the door behind you.
 Wait 30 seconds, then go back in.
 Repeat this over and over again until your dog doesn’t even react.

 1 minute – you outside the door